 INTRODUCTION

 Globally, tuberculosis (TB) continues to be a serious public health problem, and Nigeria is not an exception from the difficulties this infectious disease presents (Adebisi et al., 2019).
 Nigeria is one of the nations with the highest incidence of TB, with a significant number of new cases being recorded each year (Adebisi et al., 2019).
-The enduring prevalence of tuberculosis (TB) in the nation is attributed to the intricate interaction of variables, including poverty, congested living circumstances, poor healthcare infrastructure, and restricted access to high-quality healthcare services (Ogbo et al., 2018).
-Nigeria has made progress in putting the World Health Organisation's (WHO) Directly Observed Treatment, Short-Course (DOTS) strategy, which prioritises directly observed therapy for tuberculosis patients, into practice in recent years.
+The enduring prevalence of tuberculosis (TB) in the nation is attributed to the intricate interaction of variables, including poverty, congested living circumstances, poor healthcare infrastructure, and inaccessibility to high-quality healthcare services (Ogbo et al., 2018).
+Nigeria has made progress in adopting the World Health Organisation's (WHO) Directly Observed Treatment, Short-Course strategy (DOTS), which prioritises directly observed therapy for tuberculosis patients, into practice in recent years.
 In order to ensure patient adherence and promote standardised treatment regimens, the DOTS approach has been a key component of the global effort to combat tuberculosis (Parveen and Sahai, 2020).
 Nevertheless, attaining the best possible treatment results for every tuberculosis patient still poses a significant obstacle.

 In this intricate environment, Chukwuemeka Odumegwu Ojukwu University Teaching Hospital (COOUTH) in Amaku, Nigeria, stands out as a crucial medical facility that is essential to the identification, management, and treatment of a wide range of illnesses, including tuberculosis.
 As a vital component of the healthcare delivery system, COOUTH provides care to a wide range of patients with different requirements.
 While there has been progress in standardising treatment regimens and guaranteeing adherence, the World Health Organisation's (WHO) Directly Observed Treatment, Short-Course (DOTS) plan has had varying degrees of effectiveness (Kanchar and Swaminathan, 2019).
 Treatment failure, relapse, and mortality are examples of unsuccessful outcomes that continue to occur, requiring a greater knowledge of the mechanisms impacting these outcomes (Sengul et al., 2015; Zenbaba et al., 2021).
-This study aims to thoroughly examine the treatment results/outcomes for patients with tuberculosis (TB) at COOUTH and to pinpoint and evaluate the variables that lead to treatment failures.
-By accomplishing this goal, the study hopes to offer insightful information that will improve TB treatment protocols, guide targeted interventions, and enhance patient care and outcomes in COOUTH setting.
+Hence, this study was conducted with an objective to thoroughly examine the treatment results/outcomes for patients with tuberculosis (TB) at COOUTH and to pinpoint and evaluate the variables that lead to treatment failures.
+By accomplishing this goal, the study hopes to offer insightful information that will improve TB treatment protocols, guide targeted interventions, and enhance patient care and treatment outcomes in COOUTH setting.

 METHODS